If you’re a coach, you should be getting paid in full and on-time.

 Paperbell integrates with PayPal as one of our payment processors.

-In terms of billing, the platform accepts credit, debit and digital wallet payments.
+In terms of billing, the platform can accept credit cards, debit cards and digital wallet payments.
 Like most other billing software for coaches, you can see what’s paid, outstanding and overdue based on your invoicing settings.

-In Quickbooks, you can set up recurring invoices and automated follow-ups for anyone to anyone who hasn’t paid up after a certain amount of time.
-While this doesn’t eliminate the back-and-forth of chasing invoices altogether, it does remove legwork from the process.
+With Quickbooks’ invoicing software, you can schedule recurring invoices and automated follow-ups for anyone to anyone who hasn’t paid up after a certain amount of time.
+While this doesn’t eliminate the back-and-forth of chasing invoices altogether, their invoicing software does remove the legwork from the process.

 The ability to customize invoices is also a nice touch for coaches who want to highlight their sense of style and professionalism.

-Built-in features such as batch invoicing and tax categorization signal that the platform is tailored toward companies rather than individual coaches.
+Built-in features such as batch invoicing and tax categorization signal that the platform is tailored toward companies rather than individuals looking for coach payment methods.
 The upside of Quickbooks is that it’s friendly to navigate for beginners.

 The downside?
 Quickbooks was primarily built as an accounting tool, not a billing tool.
 So billing is an “add on” rather than a core service.
-And you’ll still have to pay for separate tools to take care of your scheduling and client management.
+And you’ll still have to pay for separate tools to take care of your scheduling, client and project management.
+Most invoicing software includes these features as part of your plan.

 A notable feature of Xero’s billing is the fact that you can see who’s opened your invoices and which ones are still pending.
 There’s also a one-click “pay now” option which allows clients to pay directly within an invoice without leaving it.